josephjeganathan/Confluent.RestClient/README.md

 var request = new CreateConsumerRequest
 {
-    // Confulent API will create a new InstanceId if not supplied InstanceId = "TestConsumerInstance",
+    // Confluent API will create a new InstanceId if not supplied InstanceId = "TestConsumerInstance",
     MessageFormat = MessageFormat.Avro
 };